-Adel S. Elmaghraby, an IEEE Life Senior Member, is professor and former chairman of the Computer Engineering and Computer Science Department at the University of Louisville.
+Adel S. Elmaghraby, an IEEE Life Senior Member, is the Speed School Director of Industrial Research and Innovation and Winnia Professor of CSE and former chairman of the Computer Engineering and Computer Science Department at the University of Louisville.
 He has also held appointments at Carnegie Mellon's Software Engineering Institute and the University of Wisconsin-Madison, and has advised over 60 master's graduates and 24 doctoral graduates.
 His research and publications span intelligent systems, neural networks, cyber-security, visualization and simulation.
 The IEEE-Computer Society has recognized his work with multiple awards including a Golden Core membership.

 - Ph.D. in Electrical Engineering, University of Wisconsin - Madison, 1982